Weather Forecast Now logo

 Understanding the Science of the Winter Solstice

-The winter solstice is distinguished as being the shortest day of the year as well as the beginning of the astronomical winter season.
-This year's winter solstice will happen in the Northern Hemisphere on Saturday, December 21 at 4:20 am EST. Note that this is different from the official start of the meteorological winter that starts on December 1 every year.
+The winter solstice marks the shortest day of the year and the official beginning of astronomical winter.
+In 2025, the winter solstice will occur in the Northern Hemisphere on Sunday, December 21 at 10:03 a.m.
+EST. This is separate from the start of meteorological winter, which always begins on December 1 for weather tracking and climate record keeping.

 Tags